 “eating peanut butter as soon as weaning is established.
 You don’t want peanuts [as opposed to peanut butter] to be the first food because if the kid is gagging or choking, it could represent allergic manifestation but it may also just indicate the child hasn’t developed the coordination to eat solid foods.”

-For high-risk infants, with severe eczema, other food allergies, or with a family history of allergy, such as a sibling with food allergies, he counsels:
+For high-risk infants, with severe eczema, other food allergies, or with a family history of allergy, such as those with a sibling with food allergies, he counsels:

 “see[ing] an appropriate health care provider, which could be an allergist or a pediatrician, and have skin prick testing done for peanut as soon as these high-risk symptoms develop.
 If the child tests negative, the child should be encouraged to eat peanut at home.
 If the skin test is a small positive, like it was for some of the kids in our study, then the children should have their first exposure or consumption of peanut under medical supervision; and if they tolerate it they should be encouraged to continue to have peanut regularly in their diet for at least the first three years of life.”